Who Wants to Be a Millionaire?: Philippines

 In 2000, a Filipino version of the game show was launched by the government-sequestered Intercontinental Broadcasting Corporation.
 Hosted by Christopher de Leon and produced by Viva Television, it ran for two years before being axed.
 On 23 May 2009, the show was relaunched on TV5 with Vic Sotto as the new host.
 The relaunched version was aired until 7 October 2012, when it was replaced by the Philippine version of The Million Pound Drop Live, but it returned the following year on 15 September 2013, following the success of Talentadong Pinoy that year.
 It finally concluded on 22 November 2015.

 Italy

-Chi vuol essere milionario? was first launched by Endemol on Canale 5 in 2000.
-In 2002, its name was changed from Chi vuol essere miliardario? after the Italian lira was replaced with the euro.
+Chi vuol essere miliardario? was first launched by Endemol on Canale 5 in 2000.
+In 2002, its name was changed from Chi vuol essere milionario? after the Italian lira was replaced with the euro.
 Fremantle Italia's unit Wavy produced a new season with four special episodes for its 20th anniversary in 2018, followed by another eight special episodes in 2019.
 The host was Gerry Scotti for every edition from 2000 to 2011 and from 2018 onward.